Health Science Degree Programs and Classes

 What I Need to Know

-Obtaining a degree in health science may allow many career opportunities.
-Depending on the degree level achieved, a career could range from an office worker in insurance claims to an administrative role in a doctor's office.
+Various degree and certificate programs exist in health sciences.
 Courses vary widely depending on degree level as well, and would generally include science basics and health industry related topics.

 What Undergraduate Health Science Programs Are Available?